 The second annual Canterbury Medieval Pageant on Saturday 8th July is going to be a highlight of this Summer in Canterbury!

-In July 2016 over 2,000 people watched Canterbury’s inaugural Medieval Pageant Parade and over 1,000 people took part in the Family Trail across the city, which included 14 businesses providing activities throughout the day and into the evening.
+In July 2016 over 2,000 people watched Canterbury’s inaugural Medieval Pageant Parade and over 1,000 people took part in the Family Trail across the city, which included activities at 14 heritage locations around the city throughout the day and into the evening.

 Watch the video of the 2016 Medieval Pageant Parade